Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 I mean, it's a big blue state.

-And Philadelphia and Pittsburgh, the two largest cities are predominantly Democrat and dominated by labor.
+And Philadelphia and Pittsburgh, the two largest cities, are predominantly Democrat and dominated by labor.

 Santorum has a huge challenge.

-I I think one of the you know you can say, okay, Senator Santorum, you just go out there and you just campaign as a pedal of metal conservative.
+You can say, okay, Senator Santorum, you just go out there and you just campaign as a pedal of metal conservative.

 Pennsylvania may be one of them.

-So he's got he's got some challenges.
+So he's got some challenges.

 I appreciate the call, Cecilia.